dennisctp/Mi-Smart-Wifi-Socket-Teardown/README.md

 There's also 7 pin at the bottom.
 From left to right
 1. 3v +
-2. 3v -
+2. 3v - (GND ?)
 3. button press
 4.
 5.
 6. 3v +
-7. 3v -
+7. 3v - (GND ?)

 i) Measuring between 1 & 2, 1 & 7, 6 & 7, 6 & 2 will have a 3.3v reading.
-ii) Jumping any of the 3 & 7 or 3 & 2 will trigger the button pressed event.
+ii) Jumping any of the 3 & 7 or 3 & 2 or 3 & GND will trigger the button pressed event.
 iii) Hooking 4 & 5 to RX TX doesn't give any reading.

 --------------------------------------------------------------------------------------------------------------------------------